instead-hub/instead/doc/stead3-en.md

 ### Phrase

-The Central concept in dialogue is fraza.
+The Central concept in dialogue is the phrase.
 The phrase is not just the question- answer as you might think.
 The phrase is a tree, and in this the sense of the whole dialogue can be implemented only phrase.
 For example: